Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Results

 \subsection{Evaluating Adversarial Robustness}

-In the subsequent experiment, we focus on assessing adversarial robustness.
-For every C\&W adversarial example we gather data similar to \cite{markert2021language}.
-To gauge the severity of performance degradation, we compare the success rate of adversarial attacks against our models (see Eq.~\ref{eq2}) and analyze the WER (see Eq.~\ref{eq1}).
-Additionally, we evaluate the computational complexity of generating adversarial examples by recording the first hit, defined as the number of iterations required to craft the first successful adversarial example.
+Table~\ref{tab:CWResults} encapsulates the success rate, computational effort, and perceptibility metrics across various architectures and models for the targeted C\&W~attack.
+In this setting, WER and success rate are computed using the target adversarial transcript, where higher WER and lower success rate indicate stronger adversarial robustness.
+For distortion metrics, lower values of $\text{dB}_{x}$, $\text{SI-SDR}$, and $\text{SNR}_{\text{seg}}$ suggest that greater noise is needed for the adversarial samples to succeed, reflecting better model resistance.

-Table~\ref{tab:CWResults} encapsulates the success rate, computational effort, and perceptibility metrics across various architectures and models for the targeted C\&W attack.
-Our findings reveal that for the seq2seq models trained from scratch, those that underwent noise-augmented training demonstrate a slightly reduced adversarial success rate, a higher WER, or more perceptible noise, indicating improved robustness to adversarial attacks.
-Again, the effects on improved adversarial robustness are most apparent for the seq2seq-based models.
-Similarly to the noise robustness, only minor improvements can be seen for the wav2vec- and transformer-based models.
+The results reveal that for the seq2seq models trained from scratch, those that underwent noise-augmented training demonstrate a slightly reduced adversarial success rate, a higher WER, or more perceptible noise, indicating improved robustness to adversarial attacks.
+As shown in Table~\ref{tab:CWResults}, the underlined values indicate cases where distortion metrics differ statistically significantly between the baseline (no augmentation) and data augmentation regimes, indicating that data augmentation leads to noisier adversarial examples.
+While improvements in WER and success rate are modest, all augmentation regimes consistently enhance adversarial robustness by forcing adversarial examples to be noisier.
+This effect is most pronounced in seq2seq-based models, which benefit significantly from augmentation.
+Transformer-based models (including the CTC model) show more limited gains but still exhibit increased resistance to adversarial attacks, mirroring the trends observed in noise robustness.
 Interestingly, we did not find a clear connection between the model's WER on the benign data (see Table~\ref{tab:BenignResults}, fourth column) and the adversarial success rate (see Table~\ref{tab:CWResults}, third column).